Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 #### setLogLevel

-From least to most verbose, here is the order of the mobile SDK logging modes for the Cordova AEP SDK:
+From least to most verbose, here is the order of the mobile SDK logging modes for the Cordova version of the ACPCore extension:

 * ACPCore.ACPMobileLogLevelError
 * ACPCore.ACPMobileLogLevelWarning